azzraa/programming/Java Learning Outcomes Eval Session.md

 https://github.com/azzraa/programming/tree/main/Lambda

 I have a Printable file code, which is an interface and it has only one method print(String suffix).
 We need this only one method to make it work for our Lambda expression.
 We have another file of code in Cat, where Cat implements the interface in Printable to get access to the print method above.
 In our main method of the Lambdas class, we create a lambda expression (s) -> "Meow " + s to create an instance of the Printable and adds Meow the toe suffix(s).
-With lambda expressions we can implement interfaces with a single abstract method, so in our Cat example, the lambda expression (s) -> "Meow " + s  is used privately for our Printable interface for printing.
+With lambda expressions we can implement interfaces with a single method, so in our Cat example, the lambda expression (s) -> "Meow " + s  is used privately for our Printable interface for printing.

 | Total Achievable Points | Points Reached During Grading |